-As a financial planning issue, deciding when to begin taking Social Security benefits is unique because of the way the benefits may be taxed.
+Deciding when to take Social Security benefits is unique because of the way the benefits may be taxed.

 There is a formula that the IRS requires Social Security recipients to use to determine if any of their benefits are subject to income taxes.
-Basically you have to add up all of your income (even tax exempt income like Municipal bond interest) and then add 50% of your Social Security benefits to that figure to determine if you are above the IRS’s threshold.
+This includes adding up all of your income (even tax exempt income like Municipal bond interest) and then adding 50% of your Social Security benefits to determine if you are above the IRS’s threshold.

 Social Security Tax Bubble

-This example may be helpful to show just how big of an impact Social Security benefits can have on the recipient’s taxes.
+The following example shows just how big of an impact when you take Social Security benefits can have on the recipient’s taxes.

-Let’s assume Sue is a 65-year old unmarried retiree with $30k in pension income and $5k in interest and dividend income.
+Let’s assume Sue is a 65-year old unmarried retiree.
+She has a $30k pension income and $5k in interest and dividend income.
 She is eligible to begin receiving $25k in Social Security benefits.

-One strategy is to go ahead and begin taking benefits immediately.
-Using the formula, it is determined that $16k of her Social Security benefits will be subject to income tax.
+Using the formula, it’s determined that $16k of her Social Security benefits will be subject to income tax.
 Also, if she needed an additional $6k of income from the traditional IRA, it would be taxed at a rate of 46%.

-Beyond that, the Social Security benefits will no longer be added to taxable income because the maximum 85% inclusion threshold will have been met.
-The $6k of IRA income taxed at 46% is referred to as the Social Security tax “bubble” and can often be avoided with proper planning.
+Beyond that, the Social Security benefits will no longer be added to taxable income.
+This is because the maximum 85% inclusion threshold will have been met.
+The $6k IRA withdrawal, taxed at 46%, is referred to as the Social Security tax “bubble” and can often be avoided with proper planning.

-In this particular instance the additional $6k should be taken from the savings account rather than the IRA so as not to bring in any additional taxable income.
+In this particular instance, the additional $6k should be taken from the savings account rather than the IRA.
+This approach would avoid bringing in any additional taxable income.

-This opens up other options because Sue has flexibility to take cash flow from her various accounts.
+This opens up other options because Sue has flexibility to take withdrawals from her various accounts.

-The goal here is to be tax efficient for the current tax year, but to also consider what her tax position will be once she does begin taking Social Security.
+The goal here is to be tax efficient for the current tax year, but to also consider what her tax bracket will be once she begins taking Social Security.

 With no Social Security benefits to include, Sue’s taxable income is approximately $13k below the top of the 15% tax bracket.
-Converting that amount from her traditional IRA into a Roth IRA is a good choice because it uses up the 15% bracket while also lowering the amount of the traditional IRA that will be subject to required minimum distributions when she turns 70-and-a-half.
+This allows for an IRA conversion opportunity.
+Converting $13k from her traditional IRA into a Roth IRA uses up the 15% bracket while also lowering the amount of the traditional IRA that will be subject to required minimum distributions when she turns 70-and-a-half.